My Home and Alphabet group ‘GMUBH’

 Then, the teacher asks the child sitting next to him/her, “Where do you live?”

-The child says, “We live in our house.”
+The child says, “I live in my house.”
 Now, this child asks the child sitting next to him/her and the conversation continues until all the children ask and respond.

 Step 2 – The teacher introduces the next question: